maxoja/pyqt-animated-drop-down-arrow/README.md

 # Animated DropDown Arrow CustomWidget for PyQt5
-a graphical widget with animated transition on a state-change. this widget is render-only. it cannot be interacted by a user.
+a small graphical widget rendered by QPainter with animated transition on a state-change. its transformation can be customised using math equation(s). this widget is render-only. in other words, it cannot be interacted directly with a user. take a look at the example gif below to see how it resemble.

 ![Alt Text](https://github.com/maxoja/pyqt-animated-drop-down-arrow/blob/master/md-resource/example.gif)